afonsolage/bevysfactory/README.md

 Processors have mainly four types, in order of complexity:

 - __Single Input Single Output__: SISO, the most basic one and create basic products, like iron ingots or gravel;
-- __Multiple Input Single Output__: MISO, combine multiple inputs to create a single one, like steel ingots or ciment;
+- __Multiple Input Single Output__: MISO, combine multiple inputs to create a single one, like steel ingots or cement;
-- __Single Input Multiple Output__: SIMO, breakdown the input into multiple outputs, like rock yeilding both sand and gravel;
+- __Single Input Multiple Output__: SIMO, breakdown the input into multiple outputs, like rock yielding both sand and gravel;
 - __Multiple Input Multiple Output__: MIMO, create most advanced products, like weapons, rare resources and so on.